Nteka10/NTSOEKHE-DDBMS-SYSTEM-DESIGN/README.md

 INSTALLATIONS
 1)	Clone this repository to your local machine:
-i)	git clone https://github.com//distributed-dbms.git ii)	Download the zip file of our scripts on the green “<> code” tab. iii)	Unzip the folder, and open it in MS Visual Studio code.
+i)	git clone https://github.com//distributed-dbms.git ii) Download the README file for use instructions. iii)	Download the zip file of our scripts on the green “<> code” tab. iv)	Unzip the folder, and open it in MS Visual Studio code.

-2)	Change working directory to Ntsoekhe-image in the terminal.
+3)	Change working directory to Ntsoekhe-image in the terminal.
 i)      cd Ntsoekhe-image

-3)	Build the Docker image:
+4)	Build the Docker image:
 i)	docker image build -t patients .
 (NB: the period is part of the command)

-4)	Define docker ports and host ports, run the image inside the container:
+5)	Define docker ports and host ports, run the image inside the container:
 i)

-5)	Navigate to docker:
+6)	Navigate to docker:
 i)	Run the container, copy the URL link that appears.

-6)	Open Web Browser:
+7)	Open Web Browser:
 i)      Paste the url and run it, the user interface will pop up.

-7)	Navigate the user interface:
+8)	Navigate the user interface:
 i)      Apply CRUD functionalities on the interface so  as to manipulate the database.